ORDER ONLINE OR CALL US

 What do I do if my puzzle is not flat after gluing it?

 If the edges curl up somewhat after the glue has dried, try turning the puzzle over and brushing a coat of glue on the back side of the pieces.
 When this dries, it will usually pull itself flat again.
-Alternatively, if the entire puzzle is dry, you can cover the surface and place underneath any weighted flat object that is bigger than the puzzle.
-After a day or so being pressed, it should stay flat.
+Alternatively, if the entire puzzle is dry, you can cover the surface and place it underneath any weighted flat object that is bigger than the puzzle.
+After a day or so of being pressed, it should stay flat.

 Can I glue any type of puzzle?